 - How does the main character feel about the situation?

 - Write about your book (and your writing credentials)

 This part has a simple format.
-“NOVEL’S TITLE is a (genre) novel complete with (number) words.” or “NOVEL’S TITLE, a (genre) novel, is complete with (number) words.” are the best ways to word it.
+“NOVEL’S TITLE is a (genre) novel complete with (number) words” or “NOVEL’S TITLE, a (genre) novel, is complete with (number) words” are the best ways to write it.

 After that, you can mention any writing experience you have in that same paragraph.
 If you have no previous writing experience, skip to the closure.
 If you have writing experience or have a writer’s platform, mention it here.
 Agents and publishers love to accept writers who already have a name for themselves.